blurryiurii/csc470-doi-project/db/setup-instructions.md

 # Set-up on a VM (such as GCP)
 Free tier: spin up an E2-micro instance
-Optional: Add an ssh key on your machine and import it into GCP's VM

 Update the machine with `sudo apt update && sudo apt upgrade` Install Docker: